|SCIENTIFIC DISCIPLINARY SECTOR||IUS/01|

-Office hours: Reception hours: Monday morning from 10 to 12.45 at Section of Private Law, Via Balbi 22, fourth floor.
-It is better to agree an appointment through email.
-In the second Semester, during the months of lectures, the time or the day of reception may change; at the beginning of the second semester this change will be communicated also though aula web.
+Office hours: Reception hours: Tuesday from 12,00 to 14,00 at Section of Private Law, Via Balbi 22, fourth floor.
+It is better to agree on an appointment through email.
+In the second Semester, during the months of lectures, the time or the day of reception may change; at the beginning of the second semester, this change will be communicated also through aulaweb.

 GIOVANNA SAVORANI (President)

 GIORGIO AFFERNI (Substitute)

 II semester from February 13th to May 5th 2023

 All class schedules are posted on the EasyAcademy portal.

 The exam is oral.

 Attending students can sit a written test on part of the program, structured with open-ended questions, and so decrease the program on which they will be orally examined.

 For attending students written test on part of the program + Oral questions on the rest of the program

 For non attending students oral questions on the entire program